ARGAMX/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

 - ✅ **Hibernate/Sleep/Wake**

 # Not working so far
-- [ ] Built-in WiFi was working on BigSurm but after update to Monterey stop working.
+- [ ] Built-in WiFi was working on BigSur but after update to Monterey stop working.
 - [ ] Built-in Bluetooth seems not working too.
 - [ ] HDMI Monitor on weakup/turnon inits only after off/on.